-Summary: An approach that allows cities to build up their resilience profiles and subsequently, develop resilience strategies.
+Summary: An approach that allows cities to build up their resilience profiles and subsequently develop resilience strategies.
 Using the City Resilience Profiling Tool (CRPT), UN-Habitat supports local governments to lead the change process necessary to address resilience challenges in their cities through broad and cross-sector data collection, diagnosis and assessment of resilience, stakeholder engagement and action planning, and preparations for investments.
 The support is flexible and tailored to adapt to the diverse challenges that all cities may face.
-The main outputs of the process are the Recommendations or Actions for Resilience.
-Challenges addressed: Cities face broad challenges to their resilience which can be exacerbated by inadequate data, diagnostics and a lack of inclusive engagement, planning and investments.
-What UN-Habitat can offer: This service considers social and environmental aspects of human settlements in the urban systems model, diagnosis and recommended actions by building on the Guiding Principles for City Climate Action Planning.
-In the analysis of ongoing plans, programmes and initiatives, UN-Habitat also takes stock of Intended Nationally Determined Contributions to ensure resulting Actions for Resilience are aligned.
+The main outputs of the process are the recommendations or actions for resilience.

+Challenges addressed: Any city's resilience faces broad challenges which can be exacerbated by inadequate data, diagnostics, and a lack of inclusive engagement, planning and investments.
+What UN-Habitat can offer.
+This service considers social and environmental aspects of human settlements in the urban systems model, diagnosis and recommended actions by building on the Guiding Principles for City Climate Action Planning (for further information please see service H.3).
+In the analysis of ongoing plans, programmes and initiatives, UN-Habitat also takes stock of Nationally Determined Contributions (NDCs) under the Paris Agreement to ensure resulting actions for resilience are aligned.
 This fosters greater understanding by local stakeholders of their risks, including those due to climate change, and supports the development and implementation of plans to increase climate and disaster resilience.
 The consultation with national governments also ensures alignment with nationally agreed goals and targets.
-Engaging civil society groups also helps to ensure that marginalized groups have a voice in the analysis, diagnosis and road mapping of Actions for Resilience building.
-Data collection is disaggregated where possible by gender, and the approach includes a gender strategy; human rights strategy; children, youth, and older persons' strategy; and a disabilities strategy.
+Engaging civil society members also helps to ensure that marginalized groups have a voice in the analysis, diagnosis and mapping of actions for resilience building.
+Data collection is disaggregated where possible by gender and diversity, and the approach includes a gender strategy; human rights strategy; children, youth, and older persons' strategy; and a disabilities strategy.
 This support is sufficiently flexible to adapt to the diverse challenges that all cities may face.
-The initial research and data collection conditions the subsequent stages of implementation including risk mapping, analysis and the main output of the process, Recommendations or Actions for Resilience.
+The initial research and data collection conditions the subsequent stages of implementation, including risk mapping, analysis and the main output of the process, recommendations or actions for resilience.
 The advantage of this approach is that it is tailored to each city and captures uniqueness as opposed to imposing solutions that may not be appropriate or realistic.
-Duration of support: Estimated time frame per city is between 9-12 months, with each stage as follows: initiation (1-2 months); hazard profiling (2 months); urban systems understanding (2-5 months); modelling (2 months) and implementation actions for resilience (2 months).
-Previous applications: This has been applied in five continents: Latin America (Asuncion, Paraguay; Teresina, Brazil; San Jose, Costa Rica); Europe (Barcelona, Spain); Africa (Dakar, Senegal; Maputo, Mozambique); Oceania (Port Vila, Vanuatu); and Asia (Yakutsk, Russian Federation) and is applicable globally.
-Through the capacity built and the three main outputs of implementation in each city, the accomplishments of this service can be defined at three levels: (i) local level (increased commitments to build resilience in cities, increased resilience building capacity and a shared vision of resilience among key stakeholders at the local level); (ii) the regional/national level (partner cities inform their national or regional urban resilience strategies and practices; the capacity developed can be mobilized to scale within the country; cities are better positioned to facilitate reporting on national progress towards global development goals); and (iii) the global level (all Recommendations for Actions for Resilience are aligned with the SDGs and their targets, allowing partner cities to track and report on their progress using the resilience baseline and the monitoring of impact as actions).
-CRPT Implementation Process Diagram.
-Source: CRGP (2018).
+Duration of support: Estimated time frame per city is between 9 and 12 months, with each stage as follows: initiation (one to two months); hazard profiling (two months); urban systems understanding (two to five months); modelling (two months) and implementation actions for resilience (two months).
+Previous applications: This has been applied on five continents: Latin America (Asuncion, Paraguay; Teresina, Brazil; San Jose, Costa Rica); Europe (Barcelona, Spain); Africa (Dakar, Senegal; Maputo, Mozambique); Oceania (Port Vila, Vanuatu); and Asia (Yakutsk, Russian Federation) and is applicable globally.
+Through the capacity built and the three main implementation outputs in each city, the accomplishments of this service can be defined at three levels: (i) local level (increased commitments to build resilience in cities, increased resilience building capacity and a shared vision of resilience among key stakeholders at the local level); (ii) the regional/national level (partner cities inform their national or regional urban resilience strategies and practices; the capacity developed can be mobilized to scale within the country; cities are better positioned to facilitate reporting on national progress towards global development goals); and (iii) the global level (all recommendations for actions for resilience are aligned with the SDGs and their targets, allowing partner cities to track and report on their progress using the resilience baseline and the monitoring of impact as actions).